hankbao/libreboot/docs/archive_old.md

     systems.
     -   Added instructions for it in builddeps, builddeps-i945pwm, builddeb and cleandeps
--   \'build\' script: removed the parts that generated sha512sum manifests (not needed, since release tarballs are GPG-signed)
+-   'build' script: removed the parts that generated sha512sum manifests (not needed, since release tarballs are GPG-signed)
--   \'build\' script: removed the parts that generated libreboot\_meta directory (not needed anymore, since \_meta will be hosted in git)
+-   'build' script: removed the parts that generated libreboot\_meta directory (not needed anymore, since \_meta will be hosted in git)
     -   Updated \#build\_meta (and other parts of documentation) to accomodate this change.
 -   Documentation: simplified (refactored) the notes in \#rom
--   \'build\' script: removed the parts that generated libreboot\_bin and added them to a new script: \'build-release\'
+-   'build' script: removed the parts that generated libreboot\_bin and added them to a new script: 'build-release'
     -   Documentation: \#build updated to reflect the above.
 -   ~~Added all gcry\_\* modules to grub (luks/cryptomount):
     gcry\_arcfour gcry\_camellia gcry\_crc gcry\_dsa gcry\_md4